mtmanning93/RPSLS/README.md

 - The galaxy background used throughout the site was taken from [Unsplash](https://unsplash.com/photos/E0AHdsENmDg) a free stock image site.

-- The main iframe relating to the rules was taken from [Youtube](https://www.youtube.com/embed/405Nh2H4Ucg).
+- The guide image relating to the rules was taken from [Seek PNG](https://www.seekpng.com/idown/u2w7w7o0i1t4o0a9_rock-paper-scissors-lizard-spock-rock-paper-scissors/).